ranim-dot/recipe_suggest/README.md

-# recipe_suggest
+# Recipe Suggestions
-a image recognition application for food ingredients and based on the ingredients it suggests recipes
+## About
+An application that will give you suggestions based on available ingredients be identifying them with just images